Project: The Cascade

 City: Hong Kong

-Hong Kong’s extreme density has made its residents particularly skilled at maximizing the use of their city’s structures and surfaces.
-Morning Tai Chi sessions are held on the cement forecourts of large office buildings.
-Street traders set up shop with specially crafted tables and stands which bolt on to public fences and posts.
-The lighting of its waterfront corporate buildings are choreographed and set to music at night to create an ornate public light and sound show for the delight of tourists.
+Hong Kong residents are particularly skilled at maximizing the use of the city’s existing structures and spaces.
+Morning Tai Chi sessions are held on cement forecourts of large office buildings.
+Street traders set up shop with specially crafted tables and stands that attach to public fences and posts.
+Alleyways contain pop-up barber shops.

 The extreme density of the city gives its physical landscape an almost malleable quality, the extra potential of everything element in the city utilized for maximum use.
 Amidst the many multi-functioning elements of the city, a stairway in the central business district presents itself as an icon of maximizing extra potential.

 Designed by local firm Edge Design Institute, The Cascade layers new functionality on top of one of the city’s countless functional stairways.
 Located next to The Centrium complex in the central business district, The Cascade is a mini urban park designed to be installed on top of an existing stairway, offering shoppers and businesspeople a moment of rest and relaxation.

 Complete with Bauhinia trees, individual and group seating areas and a lighting scheme that changes with the area’s nighttime atmosphere, The Cascade provides a variety of private and public moments in the otherwise utilitarian commercial area.

 “The Cascade,” says Edge Design Institute, “is an artificial landscape that responds to the unique topography of the site: a cascade of steps that creates a public thoroughfare and generates potential for a delicately-scaled public space that has often been overlooked.”